 First, compliance with sub-national policy can require firms to make capital expenditures.
 In our case of electric utilities and climate policy, this relates in particular to renewable energy and energy efficiency investments.
-If the investments shift the composition of asset portfolios substantially toward lower-carbon assets (including replacing fossil fuel assets), firms may be incentivized to support national policies.
+If the investments shift the composition of asset portfolios substantially toward lower-carbon assets, firms may be incentivized to support national policies.
 Utilities compelled by sub-national policies to shift to lower-carbon assets are less likely to incur costs from potential national policies, and therefore less likely to oppose them.
-Moreover, in cases where federal policies like a price on carbon or renewable energy subsidies enhance the profitability of the new assets, or where public support for regulations offers reputational or political benefits, firms may support them (Meckling 2015).
+Moreover, in cases where federal policies like renewable energy subsidies enhance the profitability of the new assets, or where public support for regulations offers reputational or political benefits, firms may be more likely to support them (Meckling 2015).

-Second, firms exposed to costly sub-national regulation may hope for regulatory relief from a national policy that supersedes sub-national policy.
+Second, firms exposed to costly sub-national regulation may seek regulatory relief from a national policy that supersedes sub-national policy.
 National policy-making may lead to lowest-common-denominator policies compared to, for example, liberal U.S. states that tend to champion stringent regulations.
 Thus, firms in states with more costly policy than the national policy proposal may support the national policy.
 While the resulting national policy may be less stringent than the sub-national policy, its national scope could increase overall environmental benefits.

 Third, firms may interpret sub-national policy-making to have political momentum toward a more regulated future.
-If firms operate on long capital cycles as is particularly the case in the energy industry, they may seek regulatory clarity at the national level to reduce uncertainty for longterm investments (Fabrizio 2013).
+If firms operate on long capital cycles as is particularly the case in the energy industry, they may seek regulatory clarity at the national level to reduce uncertainty for long-term investments (Fabrizio 2013).
 For example, the development of several state-level carbon pricing systems may indicate growing momentum toward national carbon pricing.
 This may incentivize utilities to support national carbon pricing to gain clarity about the design of a national system.
 This would reduce the policy uncertainty for long-term asset investments.
 This mechanism is thus about the expectations of future regulatory costs/benefits.
-Taken together, we argue that mechanisms related to exposure to regulatory cost are central to the effect of home state policy on national firm preferences.